dbpiper/terminal-spawn/README.md

 return type: [`ChildProcess`](https://nodejs.org/api/child_process.html#child_process_child_process)

 Executes the command inside of Node.js as if it were run in the shell.
-Since it is just a lightweight wrapper around

 ### command